 The basic idea of ethics in sport is to protect the health and well-being of athletes and the credibility of sport, as expected by the population.
-The Charter of Ethics operated by Swiss Olympic and the Federal Office of Sport (FOSPO) has, until now, formed the basis for this and will now be substantiated and implemented with the aid of the Ethics Statute in Switzerland.
+The Charter of Ethics operated by Swiss Olympic and the Federal Office of Sport (FOSPO) has, until now, formed the basis for this and will now be substantiated and implemented with the aid of the Statutes on Ethics in Swiss Sport in Switzerland.

 Olympic Values as a Basis